Christchurch triple fatal: Dead teens link to high-profile murder-suicide

 "It's not relevant - the police killed my kids … it's not about me."

-After the crash Canterbury district commander Superintendent John Price said police had pulled out of the pursuit.
+After the crash Canterbury district commander Superintendent John Price said police had abandoned the pursuit before the fatal crash.

 "Ultimately, police are here to protect our community.
 Our staff must strike a balance between the responsibility to protect life and the duty to enforce the law."